gelisimduygusu/Console-Finances/README.md

 ## Result Display:

-When you open your code in the browser, the resulting financial analysis should be displayed in the console, formatted as follows:
+In the browser, the resulting financial analysis should be displayed in the console, formatted as follows:

 <img width="738" alt="Screenshot 2023-12-19 at 20 35 59" src="https://github.com/gelisimduygusu/Console-Finances/assets/151784243/8d30115b-ff4a-4d3b-8f94-51ee9f574b04">